-Join us in showing appreciation for good things grown, harvested and made in Ontario during Local Food Week June 5-11, 2017.
+Join us in showing appreciation for good things grown, harvested and made in Ontario during Agriculture Week October 2-8, 2017.

 It's that time of year again!
 Foodland Ontario’s annual celebration of Agriculture Week to recognize and appreciate the Ontario-grown food we enjoy every day, and those in our community that produce it.
-Local Food Week is taking place June 5-11 as the province enters peak growing season, with many options for fresh Ontario foods available at grocery retailers, farm markets, restaurants, and on-farm markets.
+Agriculture Week is taking place October 2-8, 2017 as the province celebrates harvest season, with many options for fresh Ontario foods available at grocery retailers, farm markets, restaurants, and on-farm markets.

 The festivities for Local Food Week don’t stop there, they'll continue online.
 Follow our Twitter, Facebook, Pinterest and Instagram accounts.
-Share the local love on social by downloading Local Food Week graphics and use #loveONTfood and #Foodland40.
+Share the local love on social and use #loveONTfood and #Foodland40.

 Discover why buying Ontario food is good for you and your family, local communities and the environment.